Best Crypto Trading Apps

 Pay with and hold multiple currencies, at speed 💨

-The speed of crypto transactions is measured in minutes, rather than days as with certain exchanges… So for those that have faster deposits and withdrawals, which limits how much slippage can happen with price fluctuations — as you know, the price of a coin can change overnight drastically.
+The speed of crypto transactions is measured in minutes, rather than days as with certain exchange.
+The faster you can deposit and withdrawal, the less slippage there will be with price fluctuations — as you know, the price of a coin can change overnight drastically.

 Slippage occurs when a platform processes a transaction later than the value of the coin at the time of the transaction request.
 If this is days, there could be immense differences between the price that you closed a position or paid for a coin and the actual time of the transaction.